isetbio/ISETImagePipeline/README.md

 - [CSFGenerator](https://github.com/isetbio/ISETBioCSFGenerator), which is a generic and flexible codebase for simulating Contrast Sensitivity Function (CSF).

 ## Getting started
 - The best way to set up all the dependencies is to use [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox), which is a MATLAB package manager developed by other wonderful people in our lab.
 Once you set everything up, you can clone (or download) this repo to `Matlab-User-Path/projects/ISETImagePipeline`.
-Type `tbUseProject(ISETImagePipeline)` in MATLAB, and `ToolboxToolbox` will set everything up for you!
+Simply type `tbUseProject('ISETImagePipeline')` in MATLAB, and `ToolboxToolbox` will set everything up for you!

 - Alternatively, you can also manually download the other three dependencies, just make sure everything is on MATLAB's search path before running the code in here!